thisiskapil/MinizincTest/README.md

 #### (a) Install MiniZinc on your computer and run some of the examples, for example from the Handbook or the examples pages;
 ![1](MinizincTestp.png)

+I solved  the various exmaple given in the Minizinc Handbook.

 #### (b) Study a bit of the MiniZinc modeling language and formulate and solve an example of your own.
 How will the R input and output look like?

 ![2](2020-03-05_00-13-55.png)

-I solved  the various exmaple given in the Minizinc Handbook.
+First install the Python Minizinc package by command pip install minizinc than run the Minizinc Instance solver.